MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 Should I wait until after pregnancy to get a breast lift?

-Yes, we usually recommend that patients wait until after having had children before getting a breast lift.
-This is because pregnancy can significantly alter a woman’s breasts, and how different the breasts may become is hard to predict.
-By getting a breast lift before pregnancy, you risk needing revision surgery.
-Most women find a breast lift provides the most beneficial, prolonged results after a significant change to their body, such as pregnancy.
+Yes, we typically advise patients to wait until after having children before getting a breast lift.
+This is because pregnancy can significantly change a woman’s breasts, and it’s difficult to predict how they will change.
+Getting a breast lift before pregnancy can lead to needing revision surgery.

 What won’t a breast lift surgery do?

-A breast lift will not change the size of the breasts, as it is only designed to lift them to restore a more youthful shape.
-If you may also want an increase or decrease in breast size, you may need to combine the mastopexy with a breast augmentation or reduction surgery.
+A breast lift will not change the size of the breasts, as it is only designed to lift them.
+If you may also want an increase or decrease in breast size, you may need to combine mastopexy with a breast augmentation or reduction surgery.

 Should I get a mastopexy after weight loss?